mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 _↳ Final example that we'll create_

-In the next posts in the series, we'll create a procedural dungeon world and integrate [Matter.js](http://brm.io/matter-js/) to create a wall-jumping platformer.
+The next [post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-3-procedural-dungeon-3bc19b841cd) covers creating a procedural dungeon world, and the one after that will cover integrating [Matter.js](http://brm.io/matter-js/) to create a wall-jumping platformer.

 Before we dive in, all the source code and assets that go along with this post can be found in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-2).